asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 - Discord Client - Details of connecting to Discord using a Discord client
 - AWS EC2 Spot Instances - Details of how the Discord bot runs on AWS EC2 spot instances
 - WebSocket Connection - Overview of connecting the Discord bot to Discord over WebSocket
-- OpenAI - Overview of how the bot talks to OpenAI to get chat bot responses
+- OpenAI - Overview of how the bot talks to OpenAI to get chatbot responses
 - End-to-End Sequence - Example of an end-to-end sequence of a user chatting
   - Diagram - Draw a diagram to illustrate the components involved in the end-to-end sequence
 - Summary - Summarize the system overview